Finnish for busy people

 2. Lexicalized Words in the Lative Case

 • The adverb lähes (from lähi) means “nearly, almost” in modern Finnish.
-It has moved away from its original meaning of a spacial movement closer towards something.
+It has moved away from its original meaning of a spatial movement closer towards something.

 • The adverb edes means “at least, even” in current Finnish.
 It has lost its original meaning of a movement ahead, forwards (from esi).
 You can still see that meaning in compound words like edespäin “forth” and edestakaisin “back and forth”,